Objectives

 The course provides the foundational concepts, methods, languages, and systems for ingesting, processing, and analyzing data that flows to enable real-time decisions.
 The course aims to the tame velocity dimensions of Big Data without forgetting the volume and variety dimensions.

-Topics covered and tentative scheduling OUTDATED
+Topics covered and tentative scheduling

 - 18/09/2024 – 01 – Administrative items and introduction to the course